Skip to content

 1. The first serious proposal for a Channel tunnel came from French engineer Albert Mathieu in 1802.
 It included an artificial island half way across for changing horses.

-Difference the chunnel has made
+Difference the Chunnel has made

-The Channel Tunnel has cut travel times between the UK and mainland Europe dramatically.
+Since then, the Channel Tunnel has cut travel times between the UK and mainland Europe dramatically.

 How the tunnels were dug